Do Not Abandon Feeling

 न सोडी रे भावो टाकी रे संदेहो | रामकृष्ण टाहो नित्य फोडी || २ ||

-Do not abandon feeling!
-Cast off doubt!
-Cry out Ram Krishna every day!
+Do not abandon feeling; cast off doubt.
+Cry out Ram Krishna every day.

 Dnyaneshwar raises his voice.
 The Haripath is, for the most part, meditative and gentle.
 But here the register breaks.
 He uses the urgent particle re, the way you would call someone you love when they are about to step off a cliff.
 Na sodi re bhavo.
 Do not abandon feeling.
 Taki re sandeho.
 Cast off doubt.
 And then: Ramakrishna taho nitya phodi.
 Break open a cry of Ram Krishna.
 Every day.
 Not whisper.
 Not contemplate.
 Cry out.
-The shout is not a tantrum.
-It is the strongest act of faith a dry heart can make.
+The shout is the strongest act of faith a dry heart can make.

 This verse is for the one who has been practicing faithfully and feels nothing.
 The morning meditation was a blank wall.
 The Name felt like sawdust.
-And the voice in your head is saying: what is the point?
+And the voice in your head asks: what is the point?
 Dnyaneshwar knows this voice.
 His response is not to argue with the doubt.
 His response is: cry out anyway.
 The cry that comes from dryness, the raw call of a devotee who has lost the feeling and still refuses to stop, is not a lesser prayer.
 It may be the purest prayer you have ever made.

 Verse 3